QuiltMC/developer-wiki/wiki/introduction/setting-up.md

 If you get a window asking if you trust the folder, press `Trust Project`.

-There is a plugin that adds additional support for Minecraft modding projects that is highly recommended to have.
+There is a plugin that adds additional support for Minecraft modding projects that is highly recommended.
 You can get it here:
 <https://plugins.jetbrains.com/plugin/8327-minecraft-development>

 ## Making the mod yours